An Intergenerational Approach – Distant but not Isolated

 While isolation of pancreatic secretion revolutionized medicine, isolation of meaningful relationships (social isolation) has emerged as critical public health issue in recent years.
 Research confirms that social isolation is a risk factor for physical and mental health problems.
 Before the pandemic, 22% of adults in the US “often or always feel lonely, feel that they lack companionship, feel left out, or feel isolated from others.” according to a study by the Kaiser Family Foundation.
 Additionally, an AARP study recently found that Medicare spends an additional $6.7 billion annually on enrollees who are socially isolated.
 Most recent studies show that social isolation is also taking a toll on the youth’s physical and mental health.

 Let’s take a look at another “accidental” discovery of intergenerational approach – In 2017, members of Neighborhood Connections to Health (NCTH) coalition worked on their blueprint for action.
 Priorities in this blueprint were informed by health status indicators and focus groups conducted amongst specific Freehold Borough populations, such as youth, seniors, Latinos, African Americans, parents, and residents who struggle to secure food or housing.
 One of those priorities was to enhance access to community physical programs in Freehold.
 Coalition members further looked for evidence-based strategies at the County Health Rankings & Roadmaps.
-Intergenerational communities were a suggested strategy as this increases civic participation and social connectedness, which may improve physical and emotional health among older adults.
+Intergenerational communities were a suggested strategy as this increases civic participation and social connectedness, a need that was also identified in the focus groups, which may improve physical and emotional health among older adults.

 Although the link between social connection and physical/mental health is well known, learning about the evidence-based approach to community building was a chance discovery for the coalition group.
 This inspired them to have an intergenerational subcommittee working towards building a community council of all ages, cultures, and abilities.
 For the next couple of years, this subcommittee successfully fostered civic participation and connections among community members.